-Figure 2 makes clear what the alternative views on the shape of the money demand function for low interest rates imply.
-From the empirical data on money demand as reported in Lucas's Figure 9, it is obvious that the nominal interest rate has a floor at about 0.75 %.
-Using a variant of the McCullum-Goodfriend model with different household types and the assumption of a minimal number of trips to the bank, Lucas estimates a vertical branch1 of the money demand function at a money-GPD ratio of 0.44, so that the area to the right of this branch no longer contributes to the welfare loss from inflation.
-Including this area, the estimated welfare loss would be 1.2 % of GDP.
-Excluding it, the loss is only 0.6 % of GDP.2 The Keynesian interpretation of the empirical interest floor at a rate of 0.75 % is that at this level there is a liquidity trap which adds a horizontal branch to the money demand function:
+Figure 4.12 makes clear what the alternative views on the shape of the money-demand function for low interest rates imply.
+From the empirical data on money demand as reported in Lucas's Figure 4.9, it is obvious that the nominal interest rate has a floor at about 0.75 per cent.
+Using a variant of the McCallum-Goodfriend model with different household types and the assumption of a minimal number of trips to the bank, Lucas estimates a vertical branch1 of the money-demand function at a money-GPD ratio of 0.44, so that the area to the right of this branch no longer contributes to the welfare loss from inflation.
+Including this area, the estimated welfare loss would be 1.2 per cent of GDP.
+Excluding it, the loss is only 0.6 per cent of GDP.2 The Keynesian interpretation of the empirical interest floor at a rate of 0.75 per cent is that at this level there is a liquidity trap that adds a horizontal branch to the money demand function: since the cost of holding bonds is 0.75 per cent of their value, no one would ever hold bonds if their rate of return were equal to, or less than, 0.75 per cent.